U.S. Open 2016: Murray wins under new roof

 - Roof used due to rain in New York

-- Simona Halep also progresses
+- Venus Williams, Simona Halep progress

 (CNN)The new roof at the U.S. Open is being put to good use.